-- 1. If the R.A. encoder housing and encoder adapter are installed (part # ENC400 Mounted Encoders to use with Digital Setting Circles are available as an optional purchase), you may remove them to complete these steps.
+- 1. If the R.A. encoder housing and encoder adapter are installed (part # ENC600 Mounted Encoders to use with Digital Setting Circles are available as an optional purchase), you may remove them to complete these steps.
 Please refer to the section pertaining to encoders later in the manual.
-Alternatively, you can simply sight up the side of the polar axis to see Polaris. - 2.
-If you examine the polar axis assembly, you will see that the center of the polar shaft is hollow.
-You may need to rotate the internal declination shaft by moving the top of the declination axis (or the cradle plate if it is attached) to align the sighthole that has been drilled into it.
-Now, you can look through the shaft to the other side. - 3.
-Loosen the two black plastic clamp knobs on each side of the mount.
-Use the 5/16" hex key to loosen the 3/8-16 socket head cap screw on the side of the mount base.
+Alternatively, you can simply sight up the side of the polar axis to see Polaris. - If you examine the polar axis assembly, you will see that the center of the polar shaft is hollow.
+You may need to rotate the internal declination shaft by moving the top of the declination axis (or the cradle plate, if it is attached) to align the sighthole that has been drilled into it.
+Now, you can look through the shaft to the other side.

+- 3. Use the 5mm hex key to loosen the M6 socket head cap screw on each side of the mount base.
+Loosen the two M12 socket head screws on each side of the mount using the 10mm key provided.
 If your scope is mounted, support its weight with your other hand since you are loosening a critical bolt. - 4.
 Your goal is to sight Polaris when looking through the polar alignment sight hole in the center of the polar axis.
 You will need to make altitude and azimuth adjustments to the position of the mount.